Navigating the Winding Road of the UK Automotive Aftermarket

 - Smarter Stock Management for Distributors of Aftermarket Parts

-- Looking Ahead to the Future of the UK Automotive Industry
+- Looking Ahead to the Future of the Aftermarket Industry

-The United Kingdom (UK) automotive aftermarket industry, including business, fleet and privately owned vehicles, has seen record growth in the last few years.
-According to the Society of Motor Manufacturers and Traders (SMMT), the UK automotive aftermarket industry turned over a record £69.5bn in 2015.
+The United Kingdom (UK) motor industry, including business, fleet and privately owned vehicles, has seen record growth in the last few years.
+According to the Society of Motor Manufacturers and Traders (SMMT), the industry turned over a record £69.5bn in 2015.
 This is an increase of 6.6 per cent over 2013.
 The total export value of British-built vehicles has also increased by 1.8 per cent to £34.6bn.
 (Source: www.smmt.co.uk)

 This is great news for automotive industry manufacturers and distributors of aftermarket parts, right?
-There are always two sides to every coin and there are big challenges that come with the growth of the UK automotive aftermarket industry.
+There are always two sides to every coin and there are big challenges that come with the growth of the automotive market place in the UK.
 The biggest threat downstream to the aftermarket parts business is maintaining customer service expectations while keeping costs under control.

 More over, a delay in supplying parts means more than just a lost sale; it means that suppliers will lose business to their competitors.
 The harm caused to a business’s reputation by repeatedly failing to ensure that demand is met can be irreparable.
 Conversely, regularly having parts available leads to improved brand perception, a more loyal customer base and growth in parts revenue.